Phase 1 (Year 1 and 2)

 A day in Year 1

-Each morning children have daily phonics sessions in small focused adult led groups followed by a handwriting session.
-Children will also take part in daily English and Maths lessons, and they have PE twice weekly with one morning slot.
+Each morning children have daily, whole-class phonics sessions followed by a handwriting session.
+Children will also take part in daily English and Maths lessons.
 The afternoons are filled with fun, creative learning, ensuring that the children are immersed in the topic of the term, allowing for a range of skills and points of interest to be explored and developed.
+Our children in Year One continue to build on their forest school learning one afternoon a fortnight with our Forest School Leader.

 A day in Year 2